 I believe in helping others.
-I donate a portion of my education services and products to the non-profit organizations below.
+I donate my time and resources to the non-profit organizations below because of how closely our missions align.
 Please consider supporting these organizations.

 Blackspace is an Afrofuturism digital makerspace where young afronauts can learn about spoken word poetry, digital storytelling, street griot, and creative coding free of charge.

 Two years ago I met the Blackspace founder, Pierce Freelon.
 I produced a music video for his band with my students and, was the Executive Producer for a documentary on Blackspace in collaboration with Full Frame Documentary Film Festival and The School of Doc.

 During my Master's of Fine Arts in Educational Media Production I studied two major figures in the documentary photography world that has made a significant impact on my life's work.

 The first is Wendy Ewald, the founder of Literacy Through Photography program at CDS.
 Ewald's book Shooting Back was the case study during my photography thesis project.
 The National Endowment for the Arts, the Surdna Foundation, the Open Society Institute, and the Nathan Cummings Foundation, among other institutions and foundations, have supported Literacy Through Photography and funded residencies with such artists as Alfredo Jaar, Deborah Willis, Luis Rodriguez, and John Edgar Wideman.
 These residencies have allowed Durham, N.C. teachers and their students to collaborate with nationally known visual artists and writers in finding new ways to connect writing and photography.